Zippy-boy/wire-pod/Installation.md

 ***

 # Authenticate the bot with wire-pod

--   This isn't required for voice commands to work, but this will allow you to customize your bot's settings and allow the SDK interface to work.

 1. ***PROD BOTS ONLY, skip if you have an OSKR/dev-unlocked bot:*** Clear your bot's user data.
 You may skip this step, but if you do you will run into strange bugs.
     1. Place Vector on the charger